 - Replace object attributes, image and shape effects, of symbols.

 - Setup style overrides on a layer.
-Symbols placed inside that layer will use the style overrides, and will have a different appearance.
+Symbols placed inside that layer will automatically use the style overrides, and will have a different appearance.

 - Setup style overrides for a canvas.
-Symbols placed on that canvas will use the style overrides, and will have a different appearance.
+Symbols placed on that canvas will automatically use the style overrides, and will have a different appearance.

 - Redefine whole symbols inside a canvas or a layer, using style overrides.